qiime2/docs/source/tutorials/importing.rst

 The manifest file is a comma-separated (i.e., ``.csv``) text file.
 The first field on each line is the sample identifier that should be used by QIIME, the second field is the absolute filepath, and the third field is the read direction.
 Lines beginning with ``#`` and blank lines are ignored.
 The first line in the file that does not begin with a ``#`` and is not blank must be the header line: ``sample-id,absolute-filepath,direction``.
 With the exception of the header line, the order of lines in this file is not important.

-For single-end reads, there must be exactly one line per sample id corresponding to the forward reads (or reverse, if you're processing these separately as single-end reads).
+For single-end reads, there must be exactly one line per sample ID corresponding to the forward reads (or reverse, if you're processing these separately as single-end reads).
 For paired-end reads there must be exactly two lines per sample id, corresponding to the forward and the reverse reads.
 The direction field on each line can only contain the text ``forward`` or ``reverse``.

 The ``fastq.gz`` absolute filepaths may contain environment variables (e.g., ``$HOME`` or ``$PWD``).
 The following example illustrates a simple fastq manifest file for paired-end read data for two samples.